joshua-scott/petra-blog/content/blog/2019-06-30-my-role-of-the-startup-coordinator-at-dare-to-learn-2019.md

 ---
-title: My role of the startup coordinator at Dare to Learn 2019
+title: Role of the startup coordinator at Dare to Learn 2019
 date: 2019-07-01T07:00:00.000Z
 description: >-
   Talking about the first two months of being involved with Dare to Learn and